suriu21/Azure-/Azure Active Directory (Entra ID)).md

-<h1>Azure Active Directory as now Entra ID</h1>
+<h1><u></u>Azure Active Directory as now Entra ID</h1>u></h1>

-<p>Entra ID documentation URL </p > <a> https://learn.microsoft.com/en-us/entra/identity </a>
+<b>Microsoft Entra ID:</b> If we want to manage access to the Azure Cloud application and associated resources then we need Microsoft Entra ID.
+This helps your employees to access external resources, such as Azure services, Azure portal, And other applications.

-Microsoft Entra ID is a cloud-based identity and access management service that enables your employees access external resources
+Microsoft Entra ID is a Microsoft cloud-based identity and access management service, which helps your employees sign in and access resources in:

-EX:- office 365, saas application, cloud application, access for azure portal
+1) External resources, such as Microsoft Office 365, the Azure portal, and thousands of other SaaS applications.

+2) Internal resources, such as apps on your corporate network and intranet, along with any cloud apps developed by your own organisation.